 Wycombe Abbey is committed to providing academically gifted girls from all backgrounds with the very best education, which includes enabling those girls whose parents may not otherwise be able to meet the full cost of fees with the opportunity to attend the School.
 The parents/guardians of girls who would require financial assistance to attend the School are actively encouraged to apply for a means-tested Bursary.
 Wycombe Abbey is proud to offer Bursaries to ensure that all those worthy of a place at the School have the same opportunities regardless of their personal circumstances.

 Bursaries may be made available to parents of all new girls joining at the School’s main entry points: Year 7, Year 9 or Year 12.
-There may occasionally be places available in Years 8 and 10 and bursary applications will also be considered.
+There may occasionally be places available in Years 8 and 10.
 The School makes temporary provision annually, where possible, for cases of sudden, unforeseen need or where applications meriting bursary assistance are received out of the normal calendar cycle.
 Parents with a daughter at the School who unexpectedly fall into financial difficulty may apply for a bursary to the Headmistress.
 Such awards are subject to the availability of funding and cannot be guaranteed.

 Disclaimer: Data is provided by the school, ISC is not responsible for inaccuracies